blunt-elixir/blunt/apps/blunt/test/Testing.md

 ## Factories

-The `Blunt.Testing.Factories` macro allows you to create factory functions for any Blunt message, Ecto schema, or even plain structs.
+The `Blunt.Testing.Factories` macro allows you to create factory functions for any Blunt message, Ecto schema, or even structs and plain maps.

 And thanks to `[ex_machina](https://github.com/thoughtbot/ex_machina)`, you can `build`, `insert` (in the case of Ecto schemas), or `dispatch` a fully validated data structure.